 The geometry cross sections were updated with the best available LiDAR (Light Detection and Ranging) terrain data and bathymetry data.
-The United States Geological Survey (USGS) Upper Midwest Environmental Sciences Center (UMESC) topobathy (topography + bathymetry) dataset for the UMR (Figure 1) was supplemented with state LiDAR data and more recent USACE collected bathymetry.
-The topobathy dataset was developed with a vertical datum of NAVD 88 and a horizontal datum of NAD 83 Universal Transverse Mercator (UTM) Zone 15.
+The United States Geological Survey (USGS) Upper Midwest Environmental Sciences Center topobathy (topography + bathymetry) dataset for the UMR (Figure 1) was supplemented with state LiDAR data and more recent USACE collected bathymetry.
+The topobathy dataset was developed with a vertical datum of NAVD 88 and a horizontal datum of NAD 83 Universal Transverse Mercator Zone 15.
 The dataset went through a horizontal transformation to convert it to Albers Equal Area Conic before being used in model development.

 Figure 1.
-Topobathy Dataset Development (Reference 6)
+Topobathy Dataset Development (Reference 4)

-This topobathy dataset combines LiDAR elevation data and bathymetry data into one dataset to create a seamless elevation surface (Reference 6).
+This topobathy dataset combines LiDAR elevation data and bathymetry data into one dataset to create a seamless elevation surface (Reference 4).
 The LiDAR elevation data that were inputs to the topobathy dataset were collected by the USACE Upper Mississippi River Restoration (UMRR) Long Term Resource Monitoring (LTRM) in 2007 and 2011.
-These data were collected bluff to bluff with a 1 meter horizontal resolution.
+These data were collected bluff to bluff with a 1-meter horizontal resolution.
 The LiDAR metadata reports an uncertainty of up to 0.6 feet.

 The bathymetry data that were inputs to the topobathy dataset were collected either directly by USACE personnel or through USACE UMRR funding from 1989-1991, 1993, 1994, 1997-2008, 2010, and 2011.
-These data were collected with single beam and multibeam echosounders and were interpolated to produce a DEM at a 2 meter horizontal resolution.
-The LiDAR data was resampled at a 2 meter resolution and combined with the bathymetry surface to create the final 2 meter resolution topobathy dataset.
+These data were collected with single beam and multibeam echosounders and were interpolated to produce a DEM at a 2-meter horizontal resolution.
+The LiDAR data was resampled at a 2-meter resolution and combined with the bathymetry surface to create the final 2-meter resolution topobathy dataset.
 The bathymetry of the topobathy datasets was supplemented with USACE collected bathymetry that contains more recent survey data.
 Table 2 lists the data sources and collection dates for the topobathy and supplemental USACE datasets.

-Supplementary LiDAR data were needed to produce tributary HEC-RAS models as the UMRR LTRM LiDAR did not extend up the tributaries past the Mississippi River bluff.
-The supplementary LiDAR data were downloaded from state agencies and were 1 meter in horizontal resolution.
-Where LiDAR data was not available, USGS 3DEP 10 meter resolution DEM was incorporated.
+Supplementary LiDAR data were needed to produce tributary HEC-RAS models as the UMRR LTRM LiDAR did not extend up the tributaries past the Illinois River bluff, and more recent LiDAR contained the breaches and interior modifications within the Little Creek Levee District.
+The supplementary LiDAR data were downloaded from state agencies and the USGS and were 1 meter in horizontal resolution.
+Where LiDAR data was not available, USGS 3DEP 10-meter resolution DEM was incorporated.